isetbio/isetbio/README.md

-The Image System Engineering Toolbox for Biology - ISETBIO - is a Matlab toolbox for calculating the properties of the front end of the visual system.
-This includes a description of the scene, the optics and retinal image, the capture of light by the photopigment, the photocurrent responses in the receptors, bipolar responses, and retinal ganglion cell responses.
+The Image System Engineering Toolbox for Biology - ISETBio - is a Matlab toolbox for calculating the properties of the front end of the visual system.
+The toolbox begins with a description of the scene radiance, how the radiance is transformed by the optics into the retinal image, captured of light by the photopigment, the photocurrent responses in the receptors.
+We are actively working on modeling how the photoreceptor signals are converted into retinal ganglion cell responses.

 This repository includes a [WIKI](https://github.com/isetbio/isetbio/wiki) that describes the software as well as many examples of how to perform computations to calculate the visual encoding of light in the eye.
-The [WIKI](https://github.com/isetbio/isetbio/wiki) also describes tools to view and and analyze the information contained the information at different neural stages.
-Finally, we describe the methods we use to validate and test our code.
+The [WIKI](https://github.com/isetbio/isetbio/wiki) also describes tools to quantify, view and and analyze the information contained at different neural stages.

+As of May 27, 2024 ISETBio is built as an extension of [ISETCam](https://github.com/iset/isetcam/wiki) toolbox.
+To run ISETBio, you must download ISETCam and have it on your Matlab path.

 ### History